-The Student Review books have questions for each chapter that range from simple recall to short essay.
+The Student Review books have questions for each lesson that range from simple recall to short essay.
 There are also questions on the readings from the third core volume for each course.
 Literary analysis notes are included on the separate fiction and non-fiction works.
 The Student Review book for Exploring World History also has Scripture commentary.
-There are at least nine or ten questions for each day, and they might require quite a bit of writing, especially if a number of them require short-essay type answers.
+There are normally ten questions for each day, and they might require quite a bit of writing, especially if a number of them require short-essay type answers.
 All of these questions serve the purpose of helping parents assess whether or not students are actually reading and learning the material, so they are useful!
 However, you might assign some of these for compositions and use others for discussion if you think the writing load is too heavy.

 The Quiz and Exam Books have weekly quizzes plus exams every five units for history, English, and Bible—a separate exam for each subject area.
 There are no cumulative exams that cover the entire course.